ExtendRealityLtd/VRTK/README.md

 demonstrates the grabbing of interactable objects that have the `SteamVR_InteractableObject` script attached to them.
 The objects can be picked up and thrown around.

+More complex examples can be viewed in the scene `Examples/013_Controller_UsingAndGrabbingMultipleObjects` which demonstrates that each controller can grab and use objects independently and objects can also be toggled to their use state simultaneously.
+The scene `Examples/014_Controller_SnappingObjectsOnGrab` demonstrates the different mechanisms for snapping a grabbed object to the controller.

 #### Using Interactable Objects (SteamVR_InteractUse)